NEET PG Test-Taking Strategy: How to Attempt 180 Questions Under +4/−1

-Exact technique for attempting all 200 NEET PG questions under the +4/−1 marking scheme: two-pass method, EV-based guessing math, time budgeting, and pacing drills.
+Exact technique for attempting all 180 NEET PG questions under the +4/−1 marking scheme and the 2026 section-locked 5-group format: per-section time budgeting, two-pass method, EV-based guessing math, and pacing drills.

 Share this article